Random walks on $\mathrm{Homeo}(S^1)$

 \subsection{Dynamics of the transfer operator}

-We study in this part the sequence of the iterates of the transfer operator $P$ of the RDS, applied to a continuous test function $\varphi$.
-We prove that this sequence $(P^n\varphi)_{n\in\N}$ always converges uniformly in the Cesaro sense to a harmonic function, and that it actually converges uniformly in the standard sense if the RDS is indecomposable (in the sense of Definition \ref{indeco}).\\
+We study in this part the sequence of the iterates of the transfer operator $P$ of a RDS applied to a continuous test function $\varphi$.
+We prove that under the property of local contractions, this sequence $(P^n\varphi)_{n\in\N}$ always converges uniformly in the Cesaro sense to a harmonic function, and that it actually converges uniformly in the standard sense if the RDS is aperiodic (in the sense of Definition \ref{indeco}).\\

 The transfer operator $P$ of the system is defined on measurable bounded functions $\varphi:X\rightarrow \R$, by

 The iterates of $P$ are given by

 so that the dynamics of $P$ represents the evolution of the law of the random variables $\omega\mapsto f_\omega^n(x)$.